ni-raj/Machine-learning/README.md

 # Machine-learning
-Here are some of my Assignments of machine learning course.
+Here are some of my Assignments of machine learning course on coursera.